-Ex-leader of Brazil's lower house arrested on graft charges: police
+Ex-leader of Brazil's lower house arrested on graft charges

 Federal prosecutors in Curitiba, who have led the Petrobras investigation, have said they will not allow any politician to halt their work - and fought back vocally against scattered attempts by lawmakers to impede their efforts.

-(Reporting by Anthony Boadle and Eduardo Simoes; Writing by Brad Brooks; Editing by Daniel Flynn and Alan Crosby)
+Reporting by Anthony Boadle and Eduardo Simoes; Writing by Brad Brooks; Editing by Daniel Flynn, Alan Crosby and Lisa Shumaker